-Use Technology to turn your passion into a career with an online Public Health Degree Program
+Use Technology to turn your excitement into a career with an online Public Health Degree Program

 whether you are interested in research, working with people or simply crunching numbers, the field of Public Health offers something for everyone.
 Unlike other medical fields, Public Health Specialists focus on the health of entire populations before they are sick, rather than on an individual patient after they become ill.